FrancisChung/udemy-django-stock/README.md

 2. python manage.py changepassword <user>

 ### API Provider
 iexcloud.io went bust.
-Using https://www.alphavantage.co/documentation/
+~~Using https://www.alphavantage.co/documentation/~~ (Only 25 API calls per day) Using twelvedata.com (Up to 800 calls per day, assuming api call costs 1 credit per call)

 ## Gotchas

-1. Alphavantage's return json has field names with spaces in it.
+~~1.
+Alphavantage's return json has field names with spaces in it.
 It's best to preprocess those and passing it to the html as separate fields. e.g 'symbol':result["Meta Data"]["2.
-Symbol"]
+Symbol"]~~